knight-lang/knight-lang/specs.md

 Expressions such as `+ (BLOCK foo) 34`, `/ 12 (BLOCK FOO)` and even `?
 (BLOCK foo) (BLOCK foo)` are all considered undefined.

 # 4 Functions
-Every function in Knight has a predetermined arity---there are no varidict functions.
+Every function in Knight has a predetermined arity—there are no varidict functions.

 Unless otherwise noted, all functions will _evaluate_ their arguments beforehand.
 This means that `+ a b` should fetch the value of `a`, the value of `b`, and then add them together, and should _not_ attempt to add a literal identifier to another literal identifier (which is undefined behaviour.)

-All arguments _must_ be evaluated in order (from the first argument to the last)---functions such as `;` rely on this.
+All arguments _must_ be evaluated in order (from the first argument to the last)—functions such as `;` rely on this.

 Note that any operators which would return a number outside of the implementation-supported number range, the return value is undefined. (i.e. integer overflow is an undefined operation.)